Review: Attack of the Unknown (2020)

 I’ve seen two previous films from Michael and Sonny Mahal’s company, Mahal Empire, Art of the Dead, and Bus Party to Hell.
 Both were enjoyable horror films directed by Rolfe Kanefsky.
 For their latest, Attack of the Unknown, they’ve changed things up and delivered an alien invasion film written and directed by Brandon Slagle (Crossbreed, The Dawn).
 Was it a change for the better, or should they have stayed with what they knew?

-A SWAT team led by Vernon (Richard Grieco, Clinton Road, Impact Event) has just made an important bust, Miguel ‘Hades’ Aguirre (Robert LaSardo, The Mule, Blood Circus).
+A SWAT team led by Vernon (Richard Grieco, Clinton Road, Impact Event) has just made an important bust, Miguel ‘Hades’ Aguirre (Robert LaSardo, Damon’s Revenge, Blood Circus).
 But getting him to jail is going to be rough.
 Not because of his goons, but because aliens have invaded.

 They’re forced to take refuge in a county jail, teaming up with the local police to try and stay alive.
 But what starts as an extraterrestrial Assault on Precinct 13 is soon going to take on much bigger stakes.
 And the key to Earth’s survival may come from an unlikely source.

 Attack of the Unknown gets off to a slow start.
 The initial police raid is followed by a seemingly endless dialogue about how shitty Vernon’s life is.
 But at least Grieco’s character is an actual part of the plot, not a cameo for once.
 Tara Reid (Sharknado, Andy the Talking Hedgehog) however is once again just on-screen for a couple of minutes.
 And there’s a trip to a strip club to liven things up a bit.